SUBMIT YOUR RESUME TODAY!

 - Is punctual and dependable.

-- Minimum of two years experience working in a direct patient care clinical environment.
+- Minimum of 2-3 years of clinical nursing experience in the Intensive Care Unit, Emergency Department, Post Anesthesia Care Unit, or Telemetry Unit.
 Previous experience working in an ASC preferred.

 - Prolonged periods of standing, bending or walking and repetitive use of hands.